stephengold/Acorus/README.md

 The signals cause squares to appear on (or disappear from) the display.

-NOTE:  When multiple hotkeys are bound to the same signal (as here), the signal remains active as long as one or more of the hotkeys is active.
+NOTE:  When multiple hotkeys are bound to the same signal (as here), the signal remains active as long as any of the hotkeys is active.

 ### TestCombo

+A `Combo` represents a combination of hotkeys.
-A `Combo` consists of a hotkey plus positive and/or negative signals.
+More precisely, it consists of a hotkey plus a set of positive and/or negative signals.

-This example binds combos to actions.
+The `TestCombo` example app binds combos to actions.

-Help nodes indicate combo bindings alongside ordinary hotkey bindings:
+Help nodes indicate combo bindings alongside simple hotkey bindings:
 + "shift+y" mean pressing the "y" key while the "shift" signal is active
 + "noshift+y" means pressing the "y" key while "shift" isn't active

 ### TestFlyCam

-This example adds a `StatsAppState`, a `DebugKeysAppState`, and a `FlyByCamera` to the `TestBareBones` example.
+This example adds a `FlyByCamera`, a StatsAppState`, a `DebugKeysAppState`, and a `ScreenshotAppState` to the `TestBareBones` example.

-When `DefaultInputMode` detects a `StatsAppState`, it binds the F5 key to toggle the state of the render statistics display.
+When `DefaultInputMode` detects a `StatsAppState`, it binds the F5 key to the action that toggles visibility of the render-statistics display.

-When `DefaultInputMode` detects a `DebugKeysAppState`, it bind 2 hotkeys (C and M on "US" QWERTY keyboards), to print the camera position and memory statistics to the console.
+When `DefaultInputMode` detects a `DebugKeysAppState`, it bind 2 hotkeys (C and M on "US" QWERTY keyboards) to actions that print the camera position and memory statistics to the console.

-When `DefaultInputMode` detects a `FlyByCamera`, it binds 6 keys (W/A/S/D/Q/Z on "US" QWERTY keyboards) to camera motion.
+When `DefaultInputMode` detects a `FlyByCamera`, it binds 6 hotkeys (W/A/S/D/Q/Z on "US" QWERTY keyboards) to signals that control camera motion.

+When `DefaultInputMode` detects a `ScreenshotAppState`, it binds a hotkey (either PrtSc or ScrLk or SysRq) to the action that captures a screenshot.

 Users accustomed to `SimpleApplication` tend to expect these bindings.

 ### TestMinHelp

-Sometimes you want to display detailed help only when the user requests it.
+Often you'll want to display detailed help only when the user requests it.

 This example adds an action to toggle the help node between 2 versions: detailed and minimal.